 Even if you’re getting all the author agreements and manuscript details you need upfront, if you have to transfer that information between people and software manually, there’s a high likelihood that things may fall through the cracks.
 That’s why one of the essential questions your team should ask as you work to bridge gaps between peer review and production is — are all our journal tools and workflows effectively integrated?

-Consider this scenario, after managing submissions in their peer review system, a journal’s editors have to download all accepted papers and re-upload them to a separate production platform or send files to an external production vendor via an FTP server.
-Once the production process is complete, the editors must download the final articles and re-upload them to a different journal hosting platform.
-After uploading the articles to the hosting platform, the editors have to deposit XML metadata files for each article into their content registration service and multiple archives and indexes via a combination of FTP servers and manual metadata entry forms.
-They’re hoping to set up API integrations with each service, but it’s proving to be more complex and time-consuming than expected.
+Consider this scenario, after managing submissions in their peer review system, a journal’s editors must download all accepted papers and re-upload them to a separate production platform or send files to an external production vendor via an FTP server.
+Once the production process is complete, the editors must download all typeset articles and re-upload them to a different journal hosting platform.
+After uploading everything to the hosting platform, the editors must deposit XML metadata files for each article into their content registration service and multiple archives and indexes via a combination of FTP servers and manual metadata entry forms.
+They’re hoping to set up API integrations with the content registration, archiving, and indexing services they use, but it’s proving to be more complex and time-consuming than expected.

-In such situations, the editors may not think much of having to download and upload files to move them between tools and systems, as each instance is relatively quick on its own.
-But consider how much time they’re losing in the long run.
-The editors not only have to manually move files but also check that they’re uploading/downloading the correct versions and accompanying attachments.
-They also need to remember to input manuscript details, such as metadata, into their production and publishing platforms or to send them to different discovery services and vendors because they don’t have a way to transfer that information directly from their peer review system.
+In such situations, the editors may not think much of having to download and upload files to move them between tools and systems, as each instance is relatively quick.
+But consider how much time they’re losing in the long run manually moving all those files and first checking that they’re uploading/downloading the correct versions and accompanying attachments.
+They also need to remember to input manuscript details, such as metadata, into their production and publishing platforms and to send them to the discovery services and vendors they work with because they don’t have a way to transfer that information directly from their peer review or production system.

 Situations like the one described above can arise for many reasons, whether planning peer review and production workflows in silos without considering how they will or won’t connect or trying to patch together disjointed pieces of software.
 If your journal has this type of workflow, you’ll want to revisit the tools and systems you’re using to see if and how you can eliminate extra manuscript processing steps.
 Ideally, your peer review and publishing workflows (including people, processes, and tools) should integrate so you don’t have to spend so much time moving around files, inputting manuscript details in different places, and managing multiple file versions.